TimWilding/FinanceDistributions/docs/source/gen_skew_t.rst

 Distribution Examples
 ---------------------

-Here's an example of the different Laplace distributions that can be modeled with the Skewed Generalised T distribution:
+Here's an example of the different Laplace distributions that can be modeled with the Skewed Generalised T distribution.
+The chart shows the effect of changing the skewness parameter (:math:`\lambda`), when  :math:`k = 1.0` and  :math:`n` is a very large number:

 .. image:: img/Laplace_changing_Skewness.png

-And here's some of the different T-distributions that can be modeled with the family:
+And here's some of the different T-distributions that can be modeled with the family.
+This time :math:`\lambda = 0.0`, :math:`k = 2.0`, and we vary :math:`n` :

 .. image:: img/TDist_changing_DoF.png